-CBSE and ICSE July 12th exams made optional for students; 10th exam fully cancelled
+CBSE and ICSE July exam cancelled; 12th exams made optional; 10th exam fully cancelled

 Students who want to opt-out of the exams will be evaluated based on internal marks in the last two exams on the subject.

-Central Board of Secondary Education (CBSE) informed the Supreme Court today that the July exams for the CBSE 12th will be made optional for students to participate.
+Central Board of Secondary Education (CBSE) informed the Supreme Court today that the July exams for the CBSE 10th and 12th has been cancelled.
+Any future exam for 12th class will be made optional for students to participate.
 Students who do not wish to participate in the exams will be evaluated based on the marks from the two internal exams, reports Times of India.

-Solicitor General who was appearing on behalf of the board said that the CBSE exams have been cancelled but students will have an option to appear for the exams, adds the report.
+Solicitor General who was appearing on behalf of the board said that the CBSE exams have been cancelled but students will have an option to appear for the exams when conducted in the future, adds the report.

 The said option is only for students who are appearing for the 12th.
 It should also be noted that even if students want to appear for the exam but if they are from a state which would not allow the board the conduct the exam, then they may not be able to appear.